AdobeDocs/genstudio.en/help/user-guide/insights/channels.md

 ---
 title: Channels overview
-description: See an overview of customer engagement, performance, budget, and expenditures for marketing campaigns in Adobe GenStudio for Performance Marketers.
+description: See an overview of customer engagement, performance, budget, and expenditures for marketing campaigns in Adobe GenStudio for Performance Marketing.
 feature: Insights, Channels
 exl-id: 99059c81-0fef-4759-b52b-d6f7f9f82a52
 ---